Accessibility statement for eVision

 Compliance status

-This web application is partially compliant with the Web Content Accessibility Guidelines version 2.1 Level AA standard.
-Non-compliant content will be listed here as it is discovered during future audits.
+This web application is partially compliant with the Web Content Accessibility Guidelines version 2.2 Level AA standard.

 What we’re doing to improve accessibility

-• developed a testing protocol so that all new development and updates are tested against the WCAG 2.1 level AA standard for accessibility
+• We test all new development against the WCAG 2.2 level AA standard for accessibility.

-• developed design standards to ensure that future development meets accessibility standards
+• We have included accessibility into our design standards to ensure that new development meets WCAG 2.2 level AA standard.

-• made accessibility improvements a core part of all development work
+• The importance of improving accessibility is a core consideration of all development work.

 Preparation of this accessibility statement